Component Parts & Assembly

 When looking at the dash one of two displays will confront you, look at the facia mouldings A if it is continuous from one side of the car to the other then we are dealing with a face lift model.
 If that same moulding is split just to the left of the steering wheel, on right hand drive cars we are dealing with pre face lift

-* The cowling behind the steering wheel is reasonably easy to remove, although two tools are required, I made these up from and old pegboard display hooks and they worked well.
+* The cowling that covers the instrument cluster behind the steering wheel is reasonably easy to remove, although two tools are required, I made these up from and old pegboard display hooks and they worked well.
 Obviously better than the proper MB tools as one of the securing clips had already been broken and the car has only ever been serviced by Mercedes-Benz.(MB)

 *2 These two photo's show the dome the right way up as when fitted.
 As you look at the arch of the cowling, although it is impossible to see them there are two slots about 1/8" deep.